ZhenyingZhu/StudyNotes/Software Development_edx.md

 - References to other defined type: is naturally composed of different parts
 - self-referential or mutually referential: is of arbitrary (unknown) size

+Data driven: Assamble the functions operate on a data type together.

+Fault injection: add faults to code to make it break in an expected way